Gene Weingarten: I'm with Stupid: One Man, One Woman

-Weingarten cowrote a series of humor columns in The Washington Post with feminist writer Gina Barreca about the differences between men and women.
+Weingarten co-wrote a series of humor columns in The Washington Post with feminist writer Gina Barreca about the differences between men and women.
 These became the basis of the 2004 book she and Weingarten collaborated on called I'm with Stupid: One Man.
 One Woman.
 10,000 Years Of Misunderstandings Between The Sexes Cleared Right Up.
 The two wrote for over two years via email and on the phone without having met in person.
 They eventually met for the first time while doing publicity for the book.
 The book is illustrated by cartoonist Richard Thompson.

 Old Dogs: Are the Best Dogs

 In fall of 2008, Weingarten published Old Dogs: Are the Best Dogs in collaboration with photographer Michael S. Williamson.
 Together they profiled and photographed 63 dogs between the ages of 10 and 17 years old over the course of two and a half years.
 In response to the inevitable question of which dogs remained alive, Weingarten has asserted that the answer will always be "all of them."
 Weingarten's inspiration for Old Dogs came shortly after the death of his dog, Harry S Truman, who is also featured in the book.